 These were the types of bands being attracted to this small venue, with an unbelievably tiny stage, hardy big enough for an acoustic trio, let alone a 5 piece rock band with their impressive array of equipment.
 Roadies must have dreaded being told their bands were going to the Southbank in Grimsby.
 Carting all that heavy gear up three flights of stairs, and no bar for a pint afterwards, was definitely NOT the norm for a rock music venue in 1968.

-Edgar and Steve Broughton’s (Edgar Broughton Band), mum was their roadie, and she wouldn’t let anybody near their stuff, insisting on dragging it up and down the narrow stairs to the stage room.
+Legend has it that Edgar and Steve Broughton’s (Edgar Broughton Band), mum was their roadie, and she wouldn’t let anybody near their stuff, insisting on dragging it up and down the narrow stairs to the stage room.

 Other bands to grace the compact stage room, were, Family, The Nice, Paper Dolls, Groundhogs, Stray, Chicken Shack, Brian Auger & Julie Driscoll, Jody Grind, Free, Stray, Uriah Heep and The Edgar Broughton Band.